MMagdaMM/MMagdaMM/README.md

 - 👋 Hi, I’m @MMagdaMM
 - 👀 I’m interested in digital media at all, especially in software testing.
 I hope for date with some UX skills.
-- 🌱 I’m currently learning everything about sw testing at Digital academy with Czechitas.
+- 🌱 I'm grew up in sw testing at the Digital Academy with Czechitas
 - 💞️ I’m looking to collaborate on something cool, is it your project? :-P
 - 📫 How to reach me: https://www.linkedin.com/in/magdamikeskova/